The winner of the 2022 ISD Distinguished Leadership Award in DEI Investigates the Broader Context of Engineering

 “Specifically, I study and work in engineering practice within the global development sphere with a critical lens,” Burleson said.
 “Historically, engineering has been problematic in many ways, sometimes protecting and perpetuating neocolonialism and dependency between states, unsuitably allocating resources and funds, falsely assuming general objectivity, and neglecting historical injustices, complex socio-cultural, political systems, and ethics.”

 Studying contextual factors

-To accomplish her research goals, Burleson is investigating the role contextual factors have in design processes.
+To accomplish her research goals, Burleson has investigated the role contextual factors have in design processes.
 Contextual factors are elements of a technology’s broad context-of-use that could affect how that technology would be implemented and used in practice, what social, cultural, political, and economic factors would influence its use, what local resources and skills might be available to maintain it, and how it is affected by infrastructure, institutions, and policy.

 “I hope my research can result in a framework or list of strategies for incorporating contextual factors into design processes, particularly in global health settings, as a way to support engineers’ sustainable product development and implementation,” Burleson said.

 As she graduates and moves into the post-ISD phase of her career, Grace can take a recognition of her DEI efforts with her.
 Grace was the 2022 recipient of the ISD Distinguished Leadership award for DEI.
 This honor reflects Grace’s work in the Engineering for Change Fellowship, which works to support the international engineering workforce in improving the quality of life of vulnerable populations around the world.
 Grace also supported the Center for Global Health Equity during her time with the Design Science program, and currently serves as the student program manager for the Global Health Design Initiative, which trains undergraduate and masters students to collaborate with stakeholders to define problems and develop and implement solutions to address essential health care challenges.